Advertiser Disclosure

 Image Credit: Youproduction via Shutterstock

-Top 10 Neighborhoods to Visit in NYC
+Top 10 Neighborhoods To Visit in NYC

 1. Soho

 Soho is where to stay in New York City if you want to be in one of the most happening, upscale, and artsy neighborhoods.
-The area is littered with high-end boutiques, designer chain stores, and some of the trendiest spots in NYC.
+The area is littered with high-end boutiques, designer chain stores, and some of the trendiest spots in New York.
 There are countless retail options, including Alexander Wang, A.P.C., Rag & Bone, James Perse, Suitsupply, Oliver Peoples, Film Forum, and Apple’s flagship store.

-Also check out galleries including The New York Earth Room and The Leslie-Lohman Museum of Gay and Lesbian Art.
+Also, check out galleries, including the New York Earth Room and The Leslie-Lohman Museum of Gay and Lesbian Art.

 2. Greenwich Village

-Greenwich Village is where to stay in New York City if you want to experience one of the most desired and charming neighborhoods.
-The Village is famous for shows like Sex in the City and Friends.
+Greenwich Village is where you can stay in New York City to experience one of the most desirable and charming neighborhoods.
+The Village is famous for shows like “Sex in the City” and “Friends.”

 4. DUMBO

-Nearby attractions include the famous Brooklyn Bridge, Manhattan Bridge, Brooklyn Bridge Park, Jane’s Carousel, and amazing views of Manhattan’s skyline.
+Nearby attractions include the Brooklyn Bridge, Manhattan Bridge, Brooklyn Bridge Park, Jane’s Carousel, and amazing views of Manhattan’s skyline.

 5. Tribeca

-Nearby attractions include the World Trade Center, Oculus, City Hall, Hook & Ladder Company 8 (think Ghostbusters!), and Hudson River Park.
+Nearby attractions include the World Trade Center, Oculus, City Hall, Hook & Ladder Company 8 (think “Ghostbusters”!), and Hudson River Park.

 6. Upper East Side